nickyrolly/php-ci3-example/README.md

 To run this application in development, make sure the two binaries above are available.
 Then, follow the steps below (Linux / MacOS):
 - Open 2 terminals and navigate to this repository in the root directory.
-- In the first terminal, run the command: `php-fpm --nodaemonize --fpm-config scripts/php-fpm-dev.conf`
+- In the first terminal, run the command: `./scripts/run-fpm-dev.sh`
 - In the second terminal, run the command: `./scripts/run-dev.sh`

 Congratulations, your application can be accessed at [localhost](http://localhost:8081/blog).
 If you want to change the settings, please check inside the "scripts" folder.